Organisational Overview

 The Strategy and Corporate Group is responsible for leading Crown Law's strategic direction, monitoring performance and ensuring good organisational governance, working collaboratively across business and legal teams.

-Human Resources Team (Chief People Officer: Kirsty Donbavand)
+People and Capability (Chief People Officer: Kirsty Donbavand)

-Information Technology Branch (Chief Technology Officer: Mike Mulvaney)
+Information Technology (Chief Technology Officer: Mike Mulvaney)

-Legal Operations (Manager: Jason Haken)
+Legal Operations (Director: Jason Haken)